 There’s not always a right and wrong answer—but there is a best solution.
 Our Ethics courses prepare you to make the most moral decisions by helping you gain perspective on the wide breadth of issues facing CPAs.

 NEW THIS YEAR!
 NCACPA is giving members a FREE 50-minute ethics webcast (not a member?
 Let’s change that).
-This online program satisfies the North Carolina 50-minute ethics requirement.* Members can register for the webcast through our catalog or by contacting our Member Service Center at 800-469-1352.
+This online program satisfies the North Carolina 50-minute ethics requirement.* Members can register for the webcast through our catalog or by contacting Experience Support at 800-469-1352.

 *Visit the NC State Board of CPA Examiners website for more information.